Glavin001/atom-beautify/README.md

 be forced to beautify the entire file's contents, not just selected text.

+- `disabledLanguages` (Default *empty array*)
+An array of Grammar names to disable beautification for.
+Note: If using the Atom's Package Settings then an array is represented as comma-separated string.

 - `muteUnsupportedLanguageErrors` (Default *false*) Mute only *unsupported language* errors.